ContainedBlargh/sio/README.md

 ![SIO's `gfx` register in action](drawing.gif)

-I found a raster-graphics-extension for SIO on a now-defunct meme forum, one of the users were using it as the background for the avatar.
+I found a raster-graphics-extension for SIO on a now-defunct meme forum, one of the users was using it as the background for the avatar.
 It's interesting to play with, so I've merged it into the existing code.
 It's using the state-of-the-art Java Abstract Window Toolkit (AWT) to render graphics, so it should be available for graphics-enabled Java installations.